Header menu logo Euclid

 Field type: float

-The Z component of this Quaternion.
+The field holding the Z component of this Quaternion.

 Field type: float